 In truth, what is really happening is that the world 'out there' is shaped, formed and experienced from inside.
 Our mind is creating (and trying to understand) the world around us and our thinking shapes our experience of it.
-So, in reality, the external things that contribute to our ‘confidence’ simply don't have the power to deliver because they are outside of our mind and ‘confidence’ becomes something we’ve just made up - a bunch of thoughts and feelings about ourself that we mistakenly attribute to what others think of us, our status or some other external thing.
+So, in reality, the external things that contribute to our ‘confidence’ simply don't have the power to deliver because they are outside of our mind and ‘confidence’ is something we’ve made up - a bunch of thoughts and feelings about ourself that we mistakenly attribute to what others think of us, our status or some other external thing.
 Our 'confidence' will, therefore, be sitting on thin ice.

 The way the mind works is a bit like the body's immune system - when we allow things to heal, they heal.
 They sort themselves out more effectively.
 The mind is like this and our busy thinking just gets in the way.

 So, when we get out of our own way and allow our mind to function as it should, we can see things from a wiser perspective.
 One of the natural side-effects is that we experience more flow, connectedness and confidence.
 Our mind becomes clearer and new insights can emerge.
 For example, when we sit quietly in meditation our mind eventually settles on its own.
 Or we may be focussing on a big challenge without any solutions coming.
 If we relax, do something different, forget about the problem, then new insights can emerge.

 After 25 years of martial arts, deliberate personal growth and meditation, I don't doubt this at all.
 You see, the nature of the mind is really clarity and lucidity.
 Our personal thinking obscures this, just like clouds hiding the blue sky behind.